AI tools for developer productivity: Redefining software product development

 What happened next still feels unreal.
 Ten days.
 That's all it took.
 Ten.
 Days!

-What actually works (and what doesn’t)
+AI in software development: What actually works (and what doesn’t)

-After our 10-day development sprint, we've gathered some hard-earned insights about AI-powered development.
+After our 10-day development sprint, we've gathered some hard-earned insights about AI-powered product development.
 Let's cut through the hype and get real about what works and what doesn't.

 We began by collaborating with Claude on the broader architecture: